bao-anh-vu/R-VGAL/README.md

 4. `var_test`, which contains the R code, output and plot for the test on the variance of the R-VGAL results for different Monte Carlo sample sizes (see Section S3 of the Supplementary material)

 ## Running the scripts
 To reproduce the results in the manuscript, for example that of the Linear mixed model, download the `1_Linear` folder and run the `linear_mm_main.R` file.
-Note that the working directory needs to be set to the `1_Linear` folder for the filepaths to work properly.
-To reproduce the results based on pre-saved data and output, set `rerun_rvga` and `rerun_hmc` at the start of the `linear_mm_main.R` file to `FALSE`, and the script will produce output and plots from the `results` and `plots` folders automatically.
+Note that the working directory needs to be set to the `1_Linear` folder for the filepaths to work properly (and similarly, for other examples, set the working directory to the folder containing that example).
+- To reproduce the results based on pre-saved data and output, set `rerun_rvga` and `rerun_hmc` at the start of the `linear_mm_main.R` file to `FALSE`, and the script will produce output and plots from the `results` and `plots` folders automatically.

-To re-run R-VGAL and HMC from scratch, set the flags `rerun_rvga` and `rerun_hmc` to `TRUE`.
-For this step, the `tensorflow` and `reticulate` libraries are required.
-The package versions required are listed below.
+- To re-run R-VGAL and HMC from scratch, set the flags `rerun_rvga` and `rerun_hmc` to `TRUE`.
+For this step, the `tensorflow` and `rstan` packages are required.
+Package versions and installation instructions for these packages can be found in the next section.

 Results from other examples can be similarly reproduced by running the `*_main.R` file in each example's respective folder.